uses deodorant, turns up on time.

 Don't take my word for it, read what some folk have had to say here.

 Love is bright, dark, simple, confusing, round and obtuse.
 Lets make proof of this muddled magic together.
+Based in Australia, half of my time is divided between here, and everywhere else all over the world, so send me an email.

 2016 - Rangefinder New York - Category winner